mhmd-zbib/event-management-system/readme.md

 ## Key Features

-- **User Service**: Manages user profiles and roles, including service providers.
+- **User Service**: Manages profile profiles and roles, including service providers.
 - **Provider Service**: Stores detailed information about service providers, such as their skills and schedules.
 - **Booking Service**: Handles the booking workflow between users and providers, ensuring smooth coordination.